-There is a difference, for instance, between monotheistic religions looking outward for a messiah, or the revealed word of God, through His prophet; and religions in search of the Universal Mind.
-Commonly described, the first is a theistic belief in a supernatural deity or deities, and the second is often a belief such as reincarnation.
-Charvaka, the ancient Indian philosophical system of materialism, traceable to the Rig Veda in 600 B.C., is different from T'ien, the impersonal secular standard of justice of Confucius (551-479 B.C.).
-Both are different from the Communist Manifesto or modern materialist beliefs.
+Religions have different paradigms.
+Monotheistic religions look for a messiah or the revealed word of God; other religions are described as "non-theistic" in search of the Universal Mind.
+Atheism has different forms.
+Charvaka, the ancient Indian philosophical system of materialism, traceable to the Rig Veda in 600 B.C.
+T'ien is the impersonal secular standard of justice of Confucius (551-479 B.C.).
+Both are different from the Communist Manifesto or modern materialist beliefs known as the "new atheisms."